Quick Answer

 What Does Google Look for in a Product Manager Candidate?

 Google seeks Product Managers who can drive product innovation, lead cross-functional teams, and make data-driven decisions; they prioritize candidates with strong product sense, technical skills, and business acumen.
-In a recent hiring committee debrief, a candidate was rejected due to lack of clarity in their product vision.
+In a hiring committee debrief, a candidate was rejected due to lack of clarity in their product vision.

 How Many Rounds Are There in a Google Product Manager Interview?